-Indicator Mnemonic Description Nothing This modem is non-existent. f Failed This modem failed the POST (Power-On Self Test).
-The modem is unavailable for use. - Not used The modem is not in use. a Waiting to go active The modem has been instructed to dial or answer a call, and the unit is waiting for RLSD (Received Line Signal Detector) to go active.
-A Active RLSD has already gone active and the unit is waiting for result codes to be decoded.
-This state is entered only if RLSD precedes the codes.
-Connected A call is connected, and the unit is monitoring RLSD. i Initializing The modem is re-initializing after being reset. q Open request The modem is re-initializing after being reset and an open request is waiting to be processed when reinitialization completes.
+Indicator Mnemonic Description q Open request The modem is re-initializing after being reset and an open request is waiting to be processed when reinitialization completes.
 Q Open request for virtual connection The modem is re-initializing after being reset and an open request for Virtual Connection is waiting to be processed when re-initialization completes. d Dialing The first part of the dial string has been sent.
-This unit is pausing for the modem to read and process the second part before sending it. v Virtual connection A virtual connection session is active on modem.
+This unit is pausing for the modem to read and process the second part before sending it.
+V Virtual connection A virtual connection session is active on modem.
 No call is active yet.
-O out of service in interface The user has disabled the modem from the MAX configuration interface.
-The modem is unavailable for calls. О Out of service The user has disabled the modem from the MAX configuration interface.
+0 out of service in interface The user has disabled the modem from the MAX configuration interface.
+The modem is unavailable for calls.
+0 Out of service The user has disabled the modem from the MAX configuration interface.
 The modem is unavailable for calls and a B-channel is set to OutOfService.

-Net T1 and Net BRI windows
+Net BRI windows

-Net/T1 and Net/BRI windows are branches of the Main Status Menu that enable you to open windows related to those lines.
+Net/BRI windows are branches of the Main Status Menu that enable you to open windows related to those lines.
 The Net/BRI window appears only if a Net/BRI module is installed.
-This screen shows the Net/T1 window for the base system's T1 PRI interface: